garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/UX Design.md

-the idea of including usability as an integral part of product
+the idea of including usability as an integral part of product development instead of a "last minute add-on"